 Continued Collaboration

-One of the biggest trends in construction technology, and one that we don’t see any hint of slowing down this year, is the trend toward connecting every level of your construction organization using technology.
+One of the biggest trends in construction technology, and one that shows no signs of slowing down this year, is the trend toward connecting every level of your construction organization through technology.

-Tablets and other portable devices have become the norm on many construction sites, and there are apps and programs gathering field data in project management, health, safety, and more in real-time.
+Tablets and other portable devices have become the norm on many construction sites, and some apps and programs collect field data in real-time for project management, health, safety, and other purposes.
+All of these applications are designed to capture construction project data and generate construction management reports.

 If anything, we expect to see tools like these gaining even more popularity this year.

-Owner Insite is built to allow your entire OAC team to collobrate.
+Owner Insite is built to allow your entire OAC team to collaborate.

 Subscription and Cloud-Based Options